lina-92005/python-automation/README.md

 - Display recognized text in console.
 - Optionally save text as .txt.
 - Error handling for unrecognized audio or API issues.
+## Day 8: Email Sender (Excel Integration)

+**Script:**
+- 'send_email.py'

+**Features:**
+- Send emails in bulk using Gmail SMTP.
+- Two sending modes:
+    Same message → send one message to all emails.
+    Different messages → send a custom message to each email (loaded from Excel).
+- Supports file attachments (optional).
+- Interactive terminal prompts for easy use and friendly setup instructions for Gmail App Passwords.
+- Validates Excel format before sending.

+.
+Excel Format:
+Mode 1 → Same message:

+email
+friend1@gmail.com
+friend2@gmail.com
+Mode 2 → Different messages:

+email              message
+friend1@gmail.com  Hello friend1!
+friend2@gmail.com  Hi friend2!

+⚠ Important: The first row must contain headers (email, and message for mode 2).

+.
+Setup Gmail App Password:
+Enable 2-Step Verification on your Google Account.
+Go to  App Passwords.
+Select Mail as the app and your device (or “Other”).
+Copy the generated 16-character password.

+Use it instead of your normal Gmail password in this script.